 Chartered in March 1977, the Club currently has a membership of around 30 men and women drawn from a wide range of professional and business backgrounds.
 There is a strong emphasis on service and a progressive and partnership approach to community support at local, national and international levels.

 Interesting and relevant speakers are a key part of Club meetings and a wide diversity of member vocations provides an inclusive experience for members, visiting Rotarians and guests.

 Rotary is for men and women of any age.
 Essentially, if you are recognised as a person having integrity, then you are eligible for membership.

 Each Club has a wide cross section of members.
-If you would like to find out more about becoming a member of our club please contact Erik Rubens on 0418 312 916 or Janis McFarland on 0404 014 806 or contact us via this website.
+If you would like to find out more about becoming a member of our club, please contact Janis McFarland on 0404 014 806 or contact us via this website.

 Rotary Clubs are chartered by Rotary International and are established under a standard Club constitution and by-laws agreed by the Club from time to time.
 The Club is governed by a Board of Directors who ensure compliance with the constitution, by laws, local regulations and sound financial management practices.
 The Club manages both administrative subscriptions from members and charitable donations and proceeds from fund raising activities.

 The Board is chaired by a President who is elected annually for a 12 month term and serves on the Board as President Elect before assuming office.
 Other positions are rotated throughout the Club membership and incumbents usually stay on the Board for at least two years in succession to assist with balance and continuity.